Tom Francis (actor): Career

 In 2020, Francis made his professional stage debut as Roger Davis in Rent at the Hope Mill Theatre in Manchester under the direction of Luke Sheppard.
 Francis would reunite with Sheppard for his following show & Juliet at London's Shaftesbury Theatre, taking over the role of Romeo in March 2022 and marking his West End debut.

 In 2021, Francis performed as Claude in concert performances of Hair at the London Palladium, replacing Jordan Luke Gage.

 For his performance as Joe Gillis in Sunset Boulevard at the Savoy Theatre, he won the 2024 Laurence Olivier Award for Best Actor in a Musical.
 Francis also performed at the awards show.
 He made his Broadway debut that fall when Sunset Boulevard transferred to the St. James Theatre.
 In both the Broadway and West End version, there is a six-minute sequence at the start of the second act in which Francis, performing as Joe, would exit the theatre to sing "Sunset Boulevard" while walking through Shubert Alley (in the West End, outside the Savoy Theatre), before returning to the theatre for the end of the song.
 In November, he took a pause from the role due to a vocal cord injury.
 He later received multiple nominations for his performance on Broadway, including for a Tony Award.
 Francis departed the role of Joe Gillis on July 6, with ensemble member Pierre Marais replacing him for the remaining two weeks of the production.

 Francis made his television debut as Clayton in the fifth and final season of the Netflix series You.
-He is set to make his film debut in Noah Baumbach's upcoming ensemble film Jay Kelly.
+He made his film debut in Noah Baumbach's ensemble film Jay Kelly.

-Personal life

-He was recently in a relationship with actress Maia Reficco.
+In 2026, he auditioned to play James Bond in the franchise's upcoming 26th film.